newitdevelop/menufic/SELECTIVE_TRANSLATION.md

 ### User Experience
 - ✅ Users see allergen labels in their language
 - ✅ Menu UI is translated
+- ✅ Footer link names are translated (URLs stay the same)
-- ✅ Legal text in English is standard practice (enforceable)
+- ✅ Legal page content in English is standard practice (enforceable)

 ### Cost Efficiency
-- ✅ 90% token savings
+- ✅ 88% token savings
-- ✅ Can run 20x more often on free tier
+- ✅ Can run 16x more often on free tier
 - ✅ Faster execution

 ### Rate Limit Safety